rjcmarkelz/BIS180L_web/_posts/2015-05-07-Illumina-Day-2.md

 ## Calling SNPs using Freebayes

+Make a new directory for this analysis:

-First we removed duplicate reads
+First we remove duplicate reads

 Then we assign read groups to the files